winitzki/scall/tutorial/programming_dhall.md

 #### Functions of existential types: the function extension rule

-The fact that `unpack` is an identity function allows us to simplify the function type `Exists P → q`, where `q` is some fixed type.
+The fact that `unpack` is an identity function allows us to simplify the function type `Exists P → q`, where `q` is some fixed type expression.

 To see how, let us consider `P` as fixed and rewrite the type of `unpack P` by swapping some curried arguments.
 We will denote the resulting function by `inE`: